Last Updated: 3/12/26 – Multnomah Falls Guide

 Precipitation (Inches)

 Because Portland is located near the Pacific coast, the amount of rainfall the area sees is typically higher than you would see in the American Midwest or Southwest.
-The rainiest months of the year are the late fall and winter months of November thru January.
+The rainiest months of the year are the late fall and winter months of November through January.
 If you visit during this time, be prepared to see a fair amount of rain or snow.
 During the summer months of July and August, the precipitation levels are the lowest, so you have the best chance of seeing good weather.

 Campgrounds Nearby

-Below is a list of some of the more popular campgrounds in the Columbia River Gorge area.
+Below is a map of some of the more popular campgrounds in the Columbia River Gorge area.
 If you are looking to book a campsite during the summer months, I would suggest you make your reservation well in advance.

 Hiking Near Multnomah Falls